As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is rather loud while it is running, so it is best to keep it in the garage or basement, as the instructions suggest!

 You need to run this rock tumbler for 3 to 4 weeks to get the best results.
 Explain to your child beforehand that the process is not instantaneous to avoid disappointment.

-The kit comes with 5 different jewelry fastenings, so kids can make their own necklace, clip-on earrings, ring, or keychain with their gemstones.
+The kit comes with 5 different jewelry fastenings, so kids can make their own necklaces, clip-on earrings, rings, or keychains with their gemstones.

 TIP: Do you know what the tumbled rocks are good for?
-There is a lot of options on how to use tumbled rocks, check the simple and clever ideas in the article below:
+There are a lot of options on how to use tumbled rocks, check the simple and clever ideas in the article below: